Bucks County CDL Moving Violations Lawyer

 - Non-English speaking driver

 It goes without saying, but drug or alcohol offenses will also have a significant impact on your CDL.
-In addition to potential disqualification of your CDL, the fines on some of the CDL specific violations can cost you thousands of dollars.
+In addition to possible disqualification of your CDL, the fines on some of the CDL specific violations can cost you thousands of dollars.

 Why Do I Need an Attorney?

 At The Law Offices of Greg Prosmushkin, P.C. our experienced Bucks County attorneys have handled all types of CDL Moving Violations from Middletown to Penndel and everywhere in between, at both the Magisterial District Court level and the Common Pleas level.
 Your CDL is important, and we know that.
 We have successfully handled these types of traffic violations.
 With offices in Southampton, we are ready to help this community stay on the road.

 When faced with CDL Moving Violations, hiring an intelligent and experienced defense attorney is a good first step in protecting your rights and your license.